NjuChenlab/DeepER/README.md

          - Unet.py (the Unet's architecture)
          - Model.py (other model such as feedforward network)
       - myData.py (the module to prepare data and read data)
-      - Evaluate (the module to evaluate the results)
+      - Evaluate.py (the module to evaluate the results)
       - Train.py (the module which packages the main training workflow)
       - utils.py (the tool functions)
    - main.py (main training workflow)